haicenhacks/blog/posts/auditing-a-50-security-camera-dvr-system.rst

 - Port 23 is a telnet interface.
 This is probably useful, but at this stage I don't know the password.
 - Port 80 is http, so I opened the page.
 It was a simple login form with no details about what sort of device (model number, manufacturer, or other identifying information).
 - Port 554 is for RTSP video.
 This is an unauthenticated live view of the cameras.
 The URL that makes this possible is rtsp://192.168.1.10:554/h264?ch=1&subtype=1, where ch=1 selects which channel.
 I'm not sure what the subtype parameter might do, but it only seems to work if it is set to 1.
 - Port 8000 doesn't seem to actually do anything.
 Opening it in a web browser and netcat, both yield nothing.
 There is no response from the device.
-I believe this is the port that is targeted by the mobile app (that I was too sketched out to install)
+I believe this is the port that is used by the mobile app (that I was too sketched out to install)
 - Port 49152 has some UPnP information, nothing relevant as far as I can tell.